 Toward a Society of Equality and Coexistence in the Inter-Asian Context: Civic Participation, Legal Reform, Social and Artistic Intervention, Trans-local Free Association

 In response to the main them of the joint project, "Conflict, Justice, and Decolonization," the goal of Subproject V is to foster a Society of Equality and Coexistence in the Inter-Asian Context and, through different dimensions, to facilitate the social practice of Civic Participation, Legal Reform, Social and Artistic Intervention, and Trans-local Free Association.

-Following the conflicting site of society closely, intervening in its on-going and urgent issues with multiform practices and genuinely recognising the complex kernel of the problematic appearance, Subproject V cooperates with the NGO practitioners as well as the artistic activists in order to bring about different forms of knowledge production and intellectual decolonisation.
-Along with ICCS's joint project, the task of Subproject V is also to probe into the particular yet problematic issues within the local Taiwanese society and try to contribute intellectually yet practically.
+Following the site of social conflicts, intervening in its on-going and urgent issues with multiform practices, and genuinely recognizing the complex kernel of the problematic appearance, Subproject V cooperates with the NGO practitioners and the artistic activists to bring about different forms of knowledge production and intellectual decolonization.

 計畫總覽 All Research Topics